Hitler Gari Pellam: Plot

-The story revolves around Bhanumathi, a kind-hearted girl living in Bheemavaram, who in order to save her step-sister's life married a billionaire and famous cook, Abhinav Jagarlamudi (AJ).
-Bhanumathi lost her mother at a very young age and was brought up by her loving father and stepmother who strongly dislikes her.
-In a series of flashbacks, it was revealed that Bhanumathi considers herself guilty for being unable to save her birth mother.
+The story revolves around Bhanumathi, a kind-hearted girl living in Bheemavaram, who, in order to save her step-sister's life, married a billionaire and famous cook, Abhinav Jagarlamudi (AJ).
+Bhanumathi lost her mother at a very young age and was brought up by her loving father and stepmother, who strongly dislikes her.
+In a series of flashbacks, Bhanumathi's sense of guilt for being unable to save her birth mother is revealed.

-On the other hand, Abhinav Jagarlamudi (AJ), a widower, is one of India's most famous and respected chefs who lost his first wife (Pravalika) very early in a traumatic accident which made him get cocooned in his own world.
-He is very serious-no nonsense kind of person who does not believe in emotions.
-He is also a father figure for his three nephews (off-springs of his elder brother) and their respective wives.
-They all fear him and call him Hitler.
+AJ had lost his first wife (Pravalika) in a traumatic accident left him withdrawn, stern and unemotional.
+He is a father figure for his three nephews (from his elder brother) and their respective wives.
+On account of his personality and their fear of him, they call him Hitler.

 When Bhanumathi married Abhinav Jagarlamudi, even though Abhinav did not like her and used to get irritated by her antics, he protected her and supported her when needed.
 She slowly develops self-confidence, and he begins to feel emotions he does not understand.
 Early in their marriage, Abhinav thought that Bhanu married him for his money; later, he begins to appreciate her innocence and kindness.
 As a result, Bhanu slowly regained her confidence and started believing in herself.
 Aj also started experiencing emotions with Bhanu which he couldn't seem to name.
 But as they started living together, he began to realize that she is an innocent and kind-hearted girl and starts loving her with a sweet understanding between each other.